monostable/monostable.github.io/presentations/fosdem2018-designing-pcbs-with-code/presentation.md

 # SKiDL

 - Created in 2016
-- A domain specific language (?) embedded in Python
+- A library/language in Python
 - Outputs KiCad netlists

 ```python